JaydenM-C/UQthesis/README.md

 # Usage

-1. Install the UQthesis package.
+1. Install the UQthesis package: devtools::install_github("jaydenm-c/UQthesis")
 2. File > New document > Rmarkdown... > From template > select the 'UQthesis' template.
 3. Write

+More instructions coming soon.